Haivision/srt/docs/APISocketOptions.md

 this option is changed in both parties simultaneously, the resulting configuration will be an integrated configuration from both parties, that is, parameters that are set only on one side will have the value defined by that side, and parameters not set in either side will be set as default.
-In case when you use two different packet filter types, or for the same parameter there's a different value specified, it is treated as conflict, and the connection will be rejected.
+In the following cases:

+* both sides define a different packet filter type
+* for the same key two different values were provided by both sides
+* mandatory parameters weren't provided by either side

+the connection will be rejected with `SRT_REJ_FILTER` code.

+In case of the builtin `fec` filter, the mandatory parameter is `cols`, all others have their default values.

 In general it is recommended that one party defines the full configuration, while the other keeps this value empty.

-If you read this option after the connection is established, it should return you the full configuration that has been agreed upon by both parties.
+If you read this option after the connection is established, it will return the full configuration that has been agreed upon by both parties (including default values).

 For details, see [Packet Filtering & FEC](packet-filtering-and-fec.md).